DanDeveloperSpain/MarvelCharacters/README.md

 Also dependency injection is used organized in containers with Swinject library.

+## Design System 🗂

+I have added the implementation of an own design system (Dan Design System).
+As the application is simple, I have created a tab to show a demo of this design system.

 ## Interface 📱

 The user interface is very simple since I decided to spend more time in the code and structure.

 I have simulated a login in the application to create a real flow, but the Login and User screens only implement the login and logout functions.

+## Others 💻

 I have implemented Async/Await functions introduced in Swift 5.5.